RAYEN: Imposition of Hard Convex Constraints on Neural Networks: Abstract

 \section{Abstract}

-This paper presents RAYEN, a framework to impose hard convex constraints on the output or latent variable of a neural network.
-RAYEN guarantees that, for any input or any weights of the network, the constraints are satisfied at all times.
-Compared to other approaches, RAYEN does not perform a computationally-expensive orthogonal projection step onto the feasible set, does not rely on soft constraints (which do not guarantee the satisfaction of the constraints at test time), does not use conservative approximations of the feasible set, and does not perform a potentially slow inner gradient descent correction to enforce the constraints.
-RAYEN supports any combination of linear, convex quadratic, second-order cone~(SOC), and linear matrix inequality (LMI) constraints, achieving a very small computational overhead compared to unconstrained networks.
-For example, it is able to impose 1K quadratic constraints on a 1K-dimensional variable with an overhead of less than 8 ms, and an LMI constraint with $\boldsymbol{300\times300}$ dense matrices on a 10K-dimensional variable in less than 12 ms. When used in neural networks that approximate the solution of constrained optimization problems, RAYEN achieves computation times between 20 and 7468 times faster than state-of-the-art algorithms, while guaranteeing the satisfaction of the constraints at all times and obtaining a cost very close to the optimal one.
+Despite the numerous applications of convex constraints in Robotics, enforcing them within learning-based frameworks remains an open challenge.
+Existing techniques either fail to guarantee satisfaction at all times, or incur prohibitive computational costs.
+This paper presents RAYEN, a framework for imposing hard convex constraints on the output or latent variables of a neural network.
+RAYEN guarantees constraint satisfaction during both training and testing, for any input and any network weights.
+Unlike prior approaches, RAYEN avoids computationally-expensive orthogonal projections, soft constraints, conservative approximations of the feasible set, and slow iterative corrections.
+RAYEN supports any combination of linear, convex quadratic, second-order cone~(SOC), and linear matrix inequality (LMI) constraints, with negligible overhead compared to unconstrained networks.
+For instance, it imposes 1K quadratic constraints on a 1K-dimensional variable with only 8 ms of overhead compared to a network that does not enforce these constraints.
+An LMI constraint with ${300\times300}$ dense matrices on a 10K-dimensional variable can be guaranteed with only 12~ms additional overhead.
+When used in neural networks that approximate the solution of constrained trajectory optimization problems, RAYEN runs 20 to 7468 times faster than state-of-the-art algorithms, while guaranteeing constraint satisfaction at all times and achieving a near-optimal cost ($<\!1.5\%$ optimality gap).
+Finally, we demonstrate RAYEN's ability to enforce actuator constraints on a learned locomotion policy by validating constraint satisfaction in both simulation and real-world experiments on a quadruped robot.